Supercolony-net/openbrush-contracts/doc/src/examples/pausable.md

 }
 ```

 6. Customize it by adding flipper logic.
-We will implement `flip` method marked with `when_paused` modifier.
+We will implement `flip` method marked with `when_not_paused` modifier.

 ```rust
 impl MyFlipper {